SalishSeaCast/docs/work_env/bash_config.rst

     export PATH=$PATH:$HOME/bin

+The :file:`$HOME/.local/bin/` directory is where Python scripts installed via the :kbd:`--user` option are stored so it should be near the beginning of your :envvar:`PATH`:

+.. .. code-block:: bash

+    export PATH=$HOME/.local/bin:$PATH

 If you are using the Anaconda Python distribution you should add its :file:`bin/` directory to the beginning of your :envvar:`PATH`:

 .. code-block:: bash